sillypantscoder/ai-code/README.md

 ### Generating program

 `create.py` creates a Markov chain that I wrote.
-It is not very good at writing code because it guesses each new character based on _just the previous one_.
+It is not very good at writing code because it guesses each new character based on _just the previous one_, i.e. a ONE CHARACTER MEMORY.
 The code is available in `markov.py`.

 ### Deleting errors